ONLYOFFICE/onlyoffice-wordpress/README.md

 The app allows to:

 * Edit text documents, spreadsheets, and presentations.
-* Co-edit documents in real-time: use two co-editing modes (Fast and Strict), Track Changes, comments, and built-in chat.
+* Co-edit documents in real-time using two co-editing modes (Fast and Strict), Track Changes, comments, and built-in chat.

 Supported formats: